brandongregory/dndhelp/src/5e-build-guides/utility-cantrips-ranked.md

 A generous DM might also let you control substances with a lot of water in them, like vinegar or beer.
 With this allowance in place, there are some additional uses.
 Force vinegar up someone’s nose as an interrogation technique.
 Manipulate some beer to help your Barbarian win a drinking contest.
 DMs are likely to deny anything like this that makes a real difference in battle (like forcing poison into someone’s mouth), but this does allow for some creativity.

+If you're interested in more detail on this spell, [RPGBot has a write-up on practical uses of Shape Water](https://rpgbot.net/dnd5/characters/spells/shape-water/).

 ## 4. Light